EnsembleUI/ensemble_docs/pages/concepts/widget-sizing.md

 Starting from the root (the screen dimension), constraints are passed down the layout tree to determine the size of each widget.
 Most widgets, if themselves receive constraints from their parent, will recalculate the constraints (e.g. subtract padding from the available space) and pass them down to their children.
 A widget may come up with its own size, but it will always be bounded by the constraints provided by its parent.

-**Note**: *Row does not provided the **width constraint** to its children.
-Any children of Row must be able to determine their own width, or an error may occur.
-Similarly Column does not provide the **height constraint** to its children.*

-**Note**: *Scrollable widgets (e.g ListView, Screen with scrollableView = true) do not provide constraints to their children in the scrollable direction.*

 **Note**: *Any widget that does not receive constraints from its parent will not be able to pass the constraints down to its children.*

+**Parent widgets that do not provide constraints to their children:**
+- *Row does not provided the **width constraint** to its children.
+Any children of Row must be able to determine their own width, or an error may occur.*
+- *Similarly Column does not provide the **height constraint** to its children*
+- *Stack does not provide **width nor height constraint** to its children.*
+- *Scrollable widgets (e.g ListView, Screen with scrollableView = true) do not provide constraints to their children in the **scrollable direction**.*

 #### Widget with Intrinsic Sizes
 Some widgets can automatically determine their own dimensions based on their content or specific properties.
 These widgets are straightforward to use because they require minimal configuration to look right.